 First, congratulations!
 Setting up a website for your vacation rental is one of the best things you can do to market your property.
-A recent survey shows that owners who utilize listing sites and a have a personal website for marketing their vacation rental have a 12% higher occupancy rate than those who solely use listing sites.
+A survey shows that owners who utilize listing sites and a have a personal website for marketing their vacation rental have a 12% higher occupancy rate than those who solely use listing sites.

 Unfortunately, the saying “if you build it, they will come” doesn’t hold much weight in the world of online marketing.
 Here’s a few tips to help you start generating traffic to your new vacation rental website.